Predictive Marketing. Modern Marketers will be Data Scientists.

 Predictive Marketing is a marketing technique that involves using data analytics to determine which marketing strategies and actions have the highest probability of succeeding.

 Predictive Marketing is a marketing technique that involves using data analytics to determine which marketing strategies and actions have the highest probability of succeeding.
 Usually predictive marketing is the practice of extracting information from existing customer datasets to determine a pattern and predict future outcomes and trends.
 The foundational principals of database marketing are that you can analyse and score a set of prospects based on their similarity to your actual customers.
+If you hire marketing strategy service, the experts will also employ the same strategy.
 Now and the tools are becoming more and more accurate, the algorithms more sophisticated, and the results both automated and improving.
 The growth of predictive marketing is facilitated by:

 - Massive Amounts of Data – purchase history, digital behaviour, and demographic data are now available from a multitude of sources.